How to push changes to Git Hub using the command line?

 - Use the

-command to stage the changes you want to commit.
-For example,git add.
+git addcommand to stage the changes you want to commit.
+For example,git add.will stage all changes.

 - Use the